AndresGarciaEscalante/My_Gazebo_World/README.md

 Image link: https://lecidef.com/wp-content/uploads/2018/03/Galer%C3%ADa-de-Planos-%E2%80%93-Casas-Prefabricadas-FuturCasas.com.png

-The project tried to mimics all the details from the original plan just taking into account the main structure as shown in the following image:
+The project tries to mimics all the details from the original plan just taking into account the main structure as shown in the following image:
 ![](images/Basic_sketch_world.png)

 The final Design of the home structure has the following features: